Remote Training Tips to Guarantee a Valuable Session

 “Use an engaging tone and keep the training flowing at a steady pace; make sure you’re not speeding through the session by regularly summarising and allowing the user to ask questions.”

-Hopefully these remote training tips will give you a little bit of insight into how to deliver effective and beneficial remote sessions.
+Hopefully, these remote training tips will give you an insight into how to deliver effective and beneficial remote sessions.

 Now, let’s dig a little deeper.

 We’re sharing our experiences so that you don’t have to go through the same issues we did: